abstools/abstools/frontend/README.md

 ## Preliminaries ##

-Compiling ABS needs [ant](https://ant.apache.org), the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) version 8 or later, and [Erlang](http://www.erlang.org/downloads) version 21
+Compiling ABS needs the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) version 8 or later and [Erlang](http://www.erlang.org/downloads) version 21 or later.
-or later.
 If using the Maude backend, also install [Maude](http://maude.cs.uiuc.edu/download/).

 ## Building the compiler ##

 To build the compiler, run `make frontend` in the project root directory, or `make` in this subdirectory.
-You may need to set the following variable:

-    export ANT_OPTS=-Xmx1g

 A successful build generates the file `dist/absfrontend.jar` which contains the compiler and runtime support files.
 A convenience script called `absc` that invokes the ABS compiler can be found in `bin/bash/` (for Unix-like systems) and `bin/win` (for Windows).
 For a list of options to the compiler, see the output of `absc -help`.

 ## Checking ABS code ##